jeremiah-corrado/fem_2d/paper.md

 }
 ```

 The `Mesh` data structure also has an alternative set of methods to modify expansion orders by setting them directly rather than additively.
-These methods can be very useful in scenarios where it does not matter what the current expansion orders are, and an element needs to have a specific expansion order which is either known beforehand or computed ad-hoc.
-The following example juxtaposes some of the functionality with the traditional $p$-refinement API.
+These methods can be very useful in scenarios where the current expansion orders are irrelevant, and elements require a specific expansion order which is either known beforehand or computed ad-hoc.
+The following example juxtaposes some of the functionality with the above $p$-refinement API.

-Here, both methods can return an error, as it is possible to specify an invalid set of expansion orders.
+Here, both methods can return an error, as it is possible to specify an invalid expansion order.
 These methods take a length-two array of `u8`'s (8-bit unsigned integers), and thus preemptively remove the possibility of setting negative expansion orders, however, they still Err on expansion orders that are zero or too large.
 ```rust
 use fem_2d::prelude::*;